 The diversity of complexity articles

 To compare complexity and control articles, we ran a series of analyses inspired by classical community-level biodiversity analyses.
 In these analyses, we treated each complexity feature as a ‘species’, and each article as a ‘site’.
-We calculated feature richness (i.e., number of features discussed in each article) and the effective number of features of first order [i.e., exponential of the Shannon entropy calculated using the relative frequency of features used in each paper 140)[i.e., exponential of the Shannon entropy calculated using the relative frequency of features used in each paper (140)], to evaluate whether complexity articles tend to encompass more of the features typical of ecological complexity compared to control articles.
-Given how we delimited the terms associated with complexity, we assumed that articles referring to more features should generally capture the idea of complexity better (but see “How do authors conceptualize ecological complexity?” for discussion of caveats).
+We calculated feature richness (i.e., number of features discussed in each article) and the effective number of features of first order [i.e., exponential of the Shannon entropy calculated using the relative frequency of features used in each paper (140)], to evaluate whether complexity articles tend to encompass more of the features typical of ecological complexity compared to control articles.
+Given how we delimited the terms associated with complexity, we assumed that articles referring to more features should generally capture the idea of complexity better (but see “How is ecological complexity discussed in the literature?” for discussion of caveats).

-Additionally, we assessed the uniqueness of the features in each complexity and control article by analyzing the multivariate homogeneity of group dispersion (PERMDISP), as calculated using the package ‘vegan’ v.2.5.7 (141)(141).
+Additionally, we assessed the uniqueness of the features in each complexity and control article by analyzing the multivariate homogeneity of group dispersion (PERMDISP), as calculated using the package ‘vegan’ v.2.5.7 (141).
 A common measure of multivariate dispersion (i.e., variance) for a group of samples (i.e., articles) is to calculate the average distance of group members (i.e., control vs. complexity articles) to their spatial median, and test if the dispersions are different with analysis of variance.
 PERMDISP requires a symmetrical matrix of dissimilarities between pairs of articles, which we calculated using the Bray-Curtis dissimilarity metric applied to each feature relative frequency.
-Lastly, we tested what features were typical of complexity or control articles using an indicator species analysis with ‘indicspecies’ v.1.7.9 (142)(142).
+Lastly, we tested what features were typical of complexity or control articles using an indicator species analysis with ‘indicspecies’ v.1.7.9 (142).